koiosonline/TDFA/termbase/readme.md

 #### Asset Class
 An asset class is a grouping of investments that exhibit similar characteristics and are subject to the same laws and regulations.
 Examples of asset classes are: stocks, bonds, money market instruments, real estate, commodities, futures, financial derivatives and cryptocurrencies.<br/><br/>
 #### At the money
+Relates to options.
 An option is at the money (ATM) if the strike price is the same as the current spot price of the underlying security.<br/><br/>
 #### Automated trading
 Trading tasks that are automatically performed through computer code.
 An example are trading bots, who run on code autonomously and perform trading tasks, such as the placing of orders and buying/selling of assets.<br/><br/>